West Coast road trip itinerary: exploring Washington & Oregon

-Note: we recommend a dedicated two weeks to be able to experience the full West Coast from tip to tip, and in light of that have broken the entire trip into two sections: north and south.
+Note: we recommend a dedicated two weeks to be able to experience the full West Coast from tip to tip, and in light of that have broken the entire trip into two sections: Washington/Oregon and then California.
 If you can spend more time on your West Coast road trip, do it, but know that whatever you can conquer will be awesome!

 A printed itinerary or highlighted map – GPS sometimes fails

 Chains – if you’re heading into the mountains any time of year